pnidl/home-manager/README.md

 * __Single model codebase__ - In previous projects it was almost always necessary to create multiple levels of model classes - DBOs, DTOs and VOs, let's try something old - benefit from JPA entities and easy JSON serialization.
 It may also be beneficial for later testing of NoSQL databases.
+* __Automated testing__ - For each compacted unit of code (basically public methods) there should be a unit test, at least one integration test should be present to prove that the application is able start.
+UI and REST API testing is not part of scope of the prototype but should be added as soon as the prototype is functional.

 ## Context
 There really is not much to say about the context of the simple system as Home manager is in a prototype phase.